-To better understand just how powerful Smartling’s automation really is, our first question to answer then comes down to “what is automated translation?”
+To better understand just how powerful Smartling’s automated translation software really is, our first question to answer then comes down to “what is automated translation?”

 Smartling enables users to automate the tasks surrounding content management and the process so that linguists are free to focus on translation, and content always ends up where it needs to be without repeating the same tasks.

 Automation is an incredibly powerful tool that enables users to focus on their important tasks at hand, instead of spending time repeating the same basic workflows.

 Simply put, Automation enables users to configure automatic tasks within their technology tools (like Smartling) that are initiated through specific triggers.
 The platform will then carry out those specific tasks or follow-up actions based on the determined trigger.

 For translation management, this typically looks and feels like manually exporting and importing files into a CMS, preparing files for translation, emailing files between developers, localization managers and translation agencies and so on.

 Naturally, many will think first about Machine Translation when we hear the term “automated translation.”
 However, Machine Translation is really just one element of automated translation tools.
 When it comes to Automated Translation, in most cases, organizations will be utilizing human translators to transform and localize the content.
 Smartling Automation therefore enables users to simplify the entire process surrounding this critical work.

 For example, once content is submitted to the platform, Smartling can be automated to bundle that content into a job, and assign that job to the appropriate translator.